Package 'varhandle'

 Details

 This function checks if it is safe to convert the vector to numeric and this conversion will not end up in producing NA.
-In nutshell this function tries to mak sure provided vector contains numbers but in a non-numeric class. see example for better understanding.
+In nutshell this function tries to make sure provided vector contains numbers but in a non-numeric class.
+See example for better understanding.

-This function can be configured to only accept integer numbers (by setting the argument only.integer to TRUE).
-It can also ignore NA values (na.rm argument) and ignore heading/tailing whitespaces (ignore.whitespace argument).
+This function can be configured to only accept integer numbers and ignoring those with decimal point (by setting the argument 'only.integer' to 'TRUE').
+It can also ignore NA values ('na.rm' argument) and ignore heading/tailing whitespaces ('ignore.whitespace' argument).

-There is also room to manually define exceptions to be concidered as numbers (exceptions argument).
+There is also room to manually define exceptions to be considered as numbers (exceptions argument).

 Value

-In case of a integer, numric or logical vector, the function simply returns all TRUE logical vector.
+In case of a integer, numeric or logical vector, the function simply returns all TRUE logical vector.

 Author(s)